csc-training/high-level-gpu-programming/docs/02-execution-model.md

 On an accelerator:

-- we create instances of the same function, **kernels**
+- Instances of the same function, **kernels**
-- kernel is called typically in implicit loop
+- An instance of kernel is run for each index (implicit loop)
 - SIMT (single instruction multiple threads)
 <small>